 In addition, a one-time funding fee replaces monthly mortgage insurance, saving you money over the life of the loan.

-If you have a service-related disability, the funding fee on your loan is waived.
+If you have a service-related disability, are an eligible surviving spouse or are a Purple Heart recipient serving in an active-duty capacity, the funding fee on your loan is waived.
 If you apply for your disability benefits before you close and get them approved, you can contact your state’s VA regional loan center for a refund of the funding fee.